RanGreidi/FLARE-Federated-Learning-with-Accumulated-Regularized-Embeddings/README.md

 # FLARE-Federated-Learning-with-Accumulated-Regularized-Embeddings

-This repository contains code, data, and documentation for our research project on federated learning.
-The project explores [brief description of your research focus].
+This repository is our simulation for __

 ## Table of Contents